admin-shell-io/aas-specs/CONTRIBUTING.md

 ## Merge into Master Branch

 After the approval the pull request can be merged into the repository.
-Therefore, an assignee with the ability to merge into the main brach has to be notified by adding it to the pull request.
+Therefore, an assignee with the ability to merge into the main branch has to be notified by adding it to the pull request.
 Those assignees are:
 - [@sebbader]
 - [@mristin]